evertramos/nginx-proxy-automation/README.md

 - DOMAINS: the domains that you want ot register for SSL
 - LETSENCRYPT_EMAIL: the mails for registering the domain

+In case your image is exposing multiple ports, you need to precise which one to proxy with the variable `VIRTUAL_PORT`.

 ## Credits

 Without the repositories below this webproxy wouldn´t be possible.